 Backing Up Your Claim With Evidence

-If you are considering a career change, have recently graduated, or are looking for a tech job that you may not have the previous professional experience to normally qualify for, a personal project can help demonstrate your key skills as they apply to the job posting you’re being considered for.
+If you are considering a career change, have recently graduated, or are looking for an entry level tech job that you may not have the previous professional experience to normally qualify for, a personal project can help demonstrate your key skills as they apply to the job posting you’re being considered for.

 It’s important for your resume to include information on how a hiring manager or recruiter can find your professional profiles.

 Those profiles will probably include additional content about your skills that tech employers want to see.

 Relevant social media profiles can include LinkedIn profiles, GitHub accounts, CodePen Profiles, or online portfolios.
 Many of these are password protected, so be sure to include any passwords for recruiters or human resources managers so they can see your talent!

 High demand jobs in the tech industry will often have a competitive hiring process.